KalKola/Pipboy-3000/README.md

 and without a doubt took the most amount of time in creating this program, but I believe I found the perfect balance.

+<a href="https://www.youtube.com/watch?v=4nQ_2AmbCyc&feature=youtube">Video Demo</a>

+**Instructions for use:**
+Most menu options simple involve clicking on each option, however in the inventory screen there is a submenu which can be navigated by clicking 1 - 4 on the keyboard.
+On the radio menu click on the radio station you desire, and then click on.
+Remember to turn one station off before you try to access another.

 ![](http://www.reactiongifs.com/r/pcpt.gif)

 Rare footage of ~~Patrick Star~~ Chief Programmer<br>Implementing Complex Algorithm